halitosmanefkere/Air-Quality-Monitor/README.md

 # Air Quality Monitor Using ESP32, CCS811, and OLED Display

-This project monitors air quality using an ESP32, a CCS811 sensor for eCO2 and TVOC, and displays the results on an OLED screen.
-The system also provides a web interface for remote monitoring and signals poor air quality using an onboard LED.
+This project monitors air quality using an **ESP32**, a **CCS811 sensor** for eCO2 and TVOC, and displays the results on an **OLED screen**.
+The system also provides a web interface for remote monitoring and signals poor air quality using an onboard RGB LED.

 ## Air Quality Guidelines Based on Health Standards